LLMs with largest context windows

 Magic.dev's LTM-2-Mini boasts an extraordinary 100 million token (10 million lines of code or 750 novels) context window, making it the largest context window available.
 This model is built for handling massive datasets, like entire codebases or vast collections of documents.

-• Efficiency – Optimized for processing huge amounts of context while maintaining performance, making it ideal for developers working with complex projects.
+Efficiency – Optimized for processing huge amounts of context while maintaining performance, ideal for developers working with complex projects.

-• Primary use cases – Complex research papers, multimodal data interpretation, and long video transcriptions.
+Primary use cases – Complex research papers, multimodal data interpretation, detailed content analysis, and extensive video transcriptions.

 Anthropic Claude 3.5 Sonnet